Vulkathunha – Gammon Ranges6 minute read

 The empty land is as it always was, and space and ruggedness lead the imagination and it really feels like we are in a time machine, not a modern 4WD.

 We camped overnight at Italowie.
 It was April, the beginning of the busy season but there was nobody else around.
 Has something happened to them all?
 It was perhaps not such an irrational thought as the last time we saw any news North Korea had done something and Donald Trump was doing something else.

 Maybe everyone had gone to hide in their nuclear bunkers and the landscape had reverted to a long-ago time when the worst tool a human had was a sharp rock or a wooden spear.

 In the morning we drove to the northern edge of the Gammon Ranges to Arkaroola, a private sanctuary next to the National Park and nearly as big.
 Arkaroola is a caravan park, shop, and resort with the feel of a working station where everyone has gone somewhere else for the day.
 Perhaps it is to the bunker?
 This is spectacular country, but dry, desolate, and it is not hard to imagine post-apocalyptic scenes.
 Where is everyone?

 Arkaroola was established in 1967 by Reg Sprigg, three years before the National Park was declared, and he was clearly a man ahead of his time because he began running eco-tours long before anyone knew what they were.

-But mostly I desire to return, rent the stone cottage for at least a week and discover if it is haunted.
-A sign tells us John Grindell murdered his brother in law, George Windsor Snell, here in 1913 and there has to be more to this story.
+But mostly I desire to return to the Gammon Ranges, rent the stone cottage for at least a week and discover if it is haunted.
+A sign tells us John Grindell murdered his brother-in-law, George Windsor Snell, here in 1913 and there has to be more to this story.
 For a writer, murder and ghosts are nearly as good for the imagination as timeless isolation.

 Words Martin Chambers, photographs Mike Collister.